 A website designed to attract international students to Australia has reported a huge spike in hits following the election of Donald Trump as the next president of the US.

-Chris Lester, chief executive of Good Education Group, said traffic to its Studies in Australia site peaked after the election and now sat at about twice the November average.
+Chris Lester, chief executive of Good Education Media, said traffic to its Studies in Australia site peaked after the election and now sat at about twice the November average.

 Mr Lester said there were many signs pointing to a boost in international students from non-traditional countries.